holgerd77/holgerdrewes-resume/resume.md

 BERwatch | BLBwatch
 : *Pirate Party Factions of Berlin and North-Rhine Westphalia (NRW)* __2012-2013__
-  Conceptioning and development of a custom CMS system (Python/Django) for exposing the inner structures of complex publicly funded projects.
-The system is used by the Pirate Party Faction in Berlin for accompanying the work of the commission of enquiry around the time delays of finishing the construction work of the Berlin airport.
-The Pirate Party Faction in NRW uses it for aggregating information around investigations examining potential real estate mismanagement by the state-owned BLB company.
+  Design and development of a custom CMS system (Python/Django) for exposing the inner structures of complex publicly funded projects.
+The system is used by the Pirate Party Faction in Berlin for accompanying the commission of enquiry on the construction work of the Berlin airport (BERwatch).
+The Pirate Party Faction in NRW uses it in the frame of investigations examining potential real estate mismanagement by the state-owned BLB company (BLBwatch).

   "Could become the standard for enquiry commissions."
 (German newspaper taz).

 django-dynamic-scraper
 : *Open source library, GitHub*
   __2011-__
-  Development and maintenance of an Open Source scraping library.
-The platform has 300+ stars on GitHub from other developers and is practically used for various web scraping projects.
-Building up and management of a community and involving other developers contributing to the platform.
+  Design, development and maintenance of an Open Source scraping library.
+The platform has 300+ stars on GitHub and is used for various web scraping projects.
+Building a community and managing code contributions from other developers.
 Ensuring the quality and usability of the software by writing software tests and extensive documentation.

 Farmsubsidy.org
 : *OKF Germany / journalismfund.eu*
   __2014-__
-  Processing and integration of large amounts of yearly agricultural subsidy payments data published by public bodies of the different EU countries into the database and Solr search server of the Farmsubsidy.org web platform run by OKF Germany and journalismfund.eu.
-Conceptioning of a new scraping infrastrucure and writing documentation for developers.
+  The Farmsubsidy.org platform provides access to agricultural subsidy payment data from the different EU countries and is currently run by OKF Germany and journalismfund.eu.
+Technical platform operation and tool development for data normalization and integration.
+Design and partial implementation of a new scraping infrastrucure and writing developer documentation.

 Mediathekensuche | Mediathekensuche API
 : *Own startup company*